 Germicidal Lights: Can Help Reduce Germs and Improve Your Indoor Air Quality Posted July 29, 2015 Through the spring, summer, and fall, allergies are constantly an issue.
-No matter when seasonal allergies impact you or your family, the need for relief is constant.
-Whether it is mold, pet dander, or some other bacteria that is impacting your indoor air quality, germicidal lights might help ease the effects of allergies.
-Germicidal lights may sound a little unfamiliar because they aren’t mentioned often, but they can help tackle the pollutants affecting you.
-Even though they’re hidden inside your system, germicidal lights can keep germs from multiplying.
+No matter when seasonal allergies impact you or your family, the need for relief is neverending.
+Whether it is mold, pet dander, or some other bacteria that is degrading your indoor air quality, germicidal lights might help decrease the effects of allergies.
+Germicidal lights may sound a little unfamiliar because they aren’t mentioned often, but they can help reduce the pollutants bothering you.
+Even though they’re hidden inside your system, germicidal lights are able to keep germs from multiplying.
 Germicidal lights work by releasing UV (ultraviolet) light rays that are able to penetrate the cell walls of the pollutants in your air, causing enough damage to end their growth and their ability to multiply.
-The lights are also working non-stop, even when your system isn’t running, meaning germs are always being destroyed.
-In addition to all of the indoor air quality benefits you’ll obtain, germicidal lights also help your heating and cooling system run at its best.
-When mold, pet dander, and other microorganisms pile up in your system, it can inhibit its performance, decreasing energy efficiency and may even mean higher utility costs.
+The lights are also working all the time, even when your system isn’t running, meaning germs are always being destroyed.
+In addition to all of the indoor air quality benefits you’ll obtain, germicidal lights also help your heating and cooling system work at its best.
+When mold, pet dander, and other microorganisms pile up in your system, it could inhibit its performance, decreasing energy efficiency and may even mean higher utility costs.
 Getting rid of those pollutants means a healthier system and air that’s more enjoyable to breathe for everyone.
 Now that you’ve read about all of the perks, there’s really no reason you shouldn’t find out about germicidal lights next time you have air conditioner service done.
 After all, it does help improve your air quality and may even help you lessen your monthly energy bills.
-Keep an eye on our blog if you would like more tips on how to maintain indoor comfort levels in your home.
+Keep an eye on our blog if you want more tips on how to maintain indoor comfort levels in your home.
 From air filtration and air purification to dehumidifiers, the team at Airmax Long Island Inc know indoor air quality.
 Call them at 631-737-5566 to take your home’s air quality to the next level.